ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 ## Outputted results

-All three detectors produce output spectrogram images along with a CSV files of the results. **The CSV file for all models is generated and saved in the main folder**, the image outputs vary.
+All three detectors produce output spectrogram images along with a CSV files of the results. **The CSV file for all models is generated and saved in the main folder**, the image output locations vary.

 ### Tagged images